Westpac vs eOption, Updated for 2026

 eOption and Westpac Mobile App Comparison

-As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.
+It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

 In this part of our comparison of Westpac and eOption we'll check whether either of their mobile apps tick all the boxes.

-Overall, we rate the user-friendliness of both apps as Better than the average.
+We rate overall the user-friendliness of the apps as Better than the average.

 It is important that any trading app has user friendly capabilities especially with the